 Each bicycle taken on board LIRR trains requires a permit.
 No more than one (1) bicycle is allowed per cyclist on a train, at a time.
-Permits are good for the lifetime of the document; however, a new application and fee must be paid if the original permit is damaged or lost.
-Permits are for the individual only and are not transferable.
+Permits are good for the lifetime of the document; however, a new application and fee will be required if the original permit is damaged or lost.
+We advise against laminating the permit, as the process can render the permit unreadable.
+Permits are for the individual only and are not transferable; they can, however, be used on both LIRR and MNR trains (you do not need a separate permit for each Railroad).
 To obtain a permit, customers may:

 - By Mail: complete a Bicycle Permit Application and mail it with a check for $5

 Checks must be made out to: LIRR.
 Mail completed application, and check or payment receipt, to:

 Please allow at least 2-4 weeks for processing.
 If you need a bike permit sooner, we recommend that you purchase one at a staffed LIRR Ticket Office.